RAPID-Platform-Projects/Rapid-Docs/docs/Rapid/2-Rapid Standard/3-CRM/1-Leads/1-Creating-Editing-and-Deleting-a-Lead/1-Creating-Editing-and-Deleting-a-Lead.md

 ### How to create a New Lead

-1. In Explorer select CRM &gt; Leads
+1. In Explorer select CRM > Leads

     ![Select Leads](<Screenshot 2024-03-12 at 2.31.01 pm.png>)